elasticdog/elasticdog-com/quartz/content/Inbox.md

 ---

+- anthropomorphism of ChatGPT, gender, politeness, actual effect on results

+- My learning style, breadth vs depth, hobbies, just enough to be dangerous

+- Inbox Zero (clearly I need work for this inbox)

 - Allure of Tensegrity Structures.
 I'm curious if there are applications in disciplines outside of a physical field (like in graph theory or network optimization).
 Interestingly the term was coined by Buckminster Fuller, who also pioneered the field of Synergetics.
+Also tied to cellular automata and how simple elements can lead to complex outcomes.

+- Jobs I've done...vanity, doc, smiths, customer service, telephone.

+- Wolfram Research, AnyBot, remote work

+- Why I'm an engineer?

+- Serendipity and luck.

+- Story of Dad's half-brother, genealogy, Evergreen Cemetery in Troy Center

 - Distilling of information into something intuitive is important for teaching (and learning?).
 Makes me think of Steve Mould's videos like "You can't bounce a ball under a table" where he uses a simplified discrete demonstration to explain a continuous more complex interaction (like Newton used for calculating orbits), and relates to first principle's thinking.
 Jacky also wrote something about this.